haikusw/SwiftUI-bw-patterns/README.md

 SwiftUI tiling black and white patterns.

-This project contains `Patterns`, which are built out of `Tiles` with a given `TileDesign`.
+This project contains `PatternView`, which is built out of `Tiles` with a given `TileDesign`.

 It also includes a `TilePicker` that can be used to control the selected